The NHS Long Term Plan details ambitious aims for the early diagnosis and treatment of cancer, with

 The Senior Responsible Officer is Sarah Johnson-Griffiths, Consultant in Public Health at Halton Council and Chair of the Cancer Alliance Cancer Prevention Steering Group.

-An Oversight Group for the project has also been established with representation from the Champs Support Team, Cancer Alliance and NHE/I/Public Health England, communications and evaluation support.
+An Oversight Group for the project has also been established with representation from the Champs Support Team, Cancer Alliance and NHSEI, communications and evaluation support provided by Solutions for Public Health.
 The purpose of the oversight group is to oversee and provide leadership for the work and it will be supported by 3 task and finish groups, each with a focus on a single project.

-Strategic support for this programme is provided by NHSE/I and PHE.
+Strategic support for this programme is provided by NHSEI.
 The Programme Manager within Champs Support Team is Louise Vernon and Jem Robson is the Project Support Officer.

 Sarah Johnson Griffiths, Consultant in Public Health, Halton Council